-(NOTE: on this measure, and the construction of the charts shown below, any positive change in total fatigue scores (ie above the zero line on the bottom axis) is desirable and is evidence of improvement.)
+(On this measure, and the construction of the chart shown below, any positive change in total fatigue scores of patients with CFS/ME (ie above the zero line on the bottom axis) is desirable and is evidence of improvement).

 7. HAD (Hospital Anxiety and Depression) scale